directed by John Ford

 Comments:

-Okay - like the Ultimate Collector's Edition - we have some positives and negatives about the HD-DVD.
+Like the Ultimate Collector's Edition - we have some positives and negatives about the Blu-ray.
 Although it is brighter, sharper and colors are far more vibrant, it appears to more closely support the CE's flawed color scheme.
 This is evident right from the titles sequence.

 Original DVD Release 2006 DVD Release